xarakas/spheroid-tnf-v2-emews/README.md

 <CHECKPOINT_FILE> is optional, and contains the GA state from a previous run (stored automatically inside the experiment folder `experiments/`.
 Logs regarding time, individuals examined and their fitness scores can be found in `experiments/<EXPERIMENT_ID>/generations.log`.

+In the seeded scenario, in which a part of the initial population is set by the user, a txt file named `interesting_points.txt` containing the initial point must be provided in the `python` folder.
+If no such file is provided, then the initial population is created at random.

 ###### Simulated Annealing
 `$ bash swift/swift_run_eqpy_sa.sh <EXPERIMENT_ID> <SA_PARAMS_FILE> <SA_CONFIG>`
 (e.g. bash swift/swift_run_eqpy_sa.sh experiment_1 data/ga_params.json data/sa_config.json)